 -The first step is a thorough examination of perpetuating factors in one's environment that may be involved in causing adhesions or imbalance.
 These include daily activities, sleep patterns, possible structural anomalies, nutrition, and a wide variety of environmental factors that may be associated with the pain in question.

 -Next, the Trigger Point Therapist and client work together to release the adhesions within the soft tissues of the body using depth and pressure tailored to fit the comfort and needs of that patient.

--Finally, the Myofascial Trigger Point Therapist trains the client in methods of self-care to maximize the effectiveness of the treatment program.
-This allows a patient to address their pain at home when it may arise, eventually replacing the treatment from the therapist entirely.
+-Finally, the Trigger Point Therapist trains the client in methods of self-care to maximize the effectiveness of the treatment program.
+This allows a client to address their pain at home when it may arise, eventually replacing the treatment from the therapist entirely.